telink-semi/telink_b85m_ble_single_connection_sdk/patch_note.md

     - Fixed: Fix the issue where BIT(7) of the analog register 0x44 is mistakenly set to 1 in abnormal conditions when the wake-up source is zero, causing the cpu_sleep_wakeup() function to return an abnormal value.

 * **Stack**
-    - Fixed: When the peripheral device receives "ATT_OP_FIND_INFO_REQ" that the start handle is zero or the start handle exceeds the end handle, the ATT server will send an invaluable packet whose opcode is wrong.
+    - Fixed: Fix handling of invalid "ATT_OP_FIND_INFO_REQ" parameter.
+When the peripheral device receives "ATT_OP_FIND_INFO_REQ" that the start handle is zero or the start handle exceeds the end handle, the ATT server needs to send "ATT_ERROR_RSP", rather than sending an invalid "ATT_OP_FIND_INFO_RSP" packet.
     - Fixed: When the central devices use some special parameters of the connection request, the local device will connect unsuccessfully.
     - Fixed: The input parameter's format of the API blc_att_setEffectiveMtuSize() error, leading to the central role can not use an effective MTU size larger than 255.